microfarad-de/toothbrush-timer/README.md

 sequence prior to powering down the system.

 The device is designed to consume a very low current and is able to run on a single CR2025 or similar 3V Lithium cell for thousands of cycles.
-The current consumption is around 100μA during the deep sleep phase and about 1.5mA when all the LEDs are on.
+The current consumption is around 10μA during the deep sleep phase and around 1.2mA when all the LEDs are on.
 The device consumes no current when the power is off.

 In order to reduce the bill of material, all 9 LEDs share one common dropper resistor.